-Viewership for the first two games of the series between the Golden State Warriors and Toronto Raptors was down sharply from last year's finals.
-The Nielsen company said the first game's audience was off 28 percent from 2018, while the second game dropped 29 percent.
+Viewership for the first two games of the series between the Golden State Warriors and Toronto Raptors was down sharply from last year's finals — 28 percent for the first game and 29 percent for the second, the Nielsen company said.

 It's Golden State's fifth straight appearance in the finals, while Toronto is there for the first time.

 The most hopeful sign for ABC is that the teams split the first two games, raising the possibility of a long series.
 Viewership traditionally increases with competitive series.

 The surest sign that summer is near is the return of NBC's "America's Got Talent," which was the top non-sports program of the week.

 Behind the basketball, ABC won the week in prime time, averaging 5.4 million viewers.
 NBC had 3.92 million, nipping CBS and its average of 3.91 million.
 Fox had 2 million viewers, ION Television had 1.4 million, Univision had 1.3 million, Telemundo had 1.1 million and the CW had 650,000.

 Fox News Channel was the week's most popular cable network, averaging 2.24 million viewers in prime time.
 MSNBC had 1.48 million, HGTV had 1.29 million, USA had 1.14 million and Hallmark had 1.12 million.

 ABC's "World News Tonight" topped the evening newscasts with an average of 8.1 million viewers.
 NBC's "Nightly News" had 7.3 million and the "CBS Evening News" had 5.3 million.